budgetdad/Eternaldad/README.md

 ## The Promise

-**Everything in Eternaldad has been tested inside a real household with six real children under real financial and logistical pressure.**
+**Everything in Budgetdad has been tested inside a real household with six real children under real financial and logistical pressure.**

 This is not a hypothesis.
 This is not a theory.
 This is a system that works because it is built on the non-negotiable requirement that it must work.